DJDanl/cpp-docs.pt-br/docs/dotnet/hash-multimap-stl-clr.md

 ### <a name="remarks"></a>Comentários

-O tipo descreve uma contagem de elemento possivelmente negativo.
+O tipo descreve uma contagem de elementos possivelmente negativo.

 ### <a name="example"></a>Exemplo